 GunTab offers the only safe payments for gun-related transactions online.
 Plus, it's super convenient.
 Anyone can conduct credit card or bank account payments.
 There's helpful guidance for regulated transactions.
 There are even automatic shipment updates by text message if you want.
 Basically, if you're buying anything gun-related online, there's no better way to complete a transaction than with GunTab.

 In particular, GunTab is a great tool for sellers with no GunBroker feedback.
-It allows buyers to pay total strangers in full confidence, because they are fully protect against scams.
+It allows buyers to pay strangers without any risk, because they are fully protected against scams.

 It's simple.
 GunTab is the only totally safe, convenient way to pay for gun-related transactions online.
 Open a free account now.